dlaiymani/techdegree-project-10/NASAApp/readme.md

 // README FIRST
 //

 The NASAApp uses the Alamofire 4.8 Framework.
+Since everything is included with the project, no additional installation is required for tested the app.

-The installation guide can be found at: https://github.com/Alamofire/Alamofire
+The Alamofire site can be found at: https://github.com/Alamofire/Alamofire